MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

    $domainAdminUser | Set-ADUser -UserPrincipalName 'student@adatum.com'
    ```

-#### Task 3: Create an Azure AD user that will be used to configure directory synchronization
+#### Task 3: Create a Microsoft Entra user that will be used to configure directory synchronization

 1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to create a new Azure AD user (replace the `<password>` placeholder with a random, complex password):